What’s On in Hobart This Weekend: Sitchu’s Top Picks for the Anzac Day Long Weekend

 Our guide to what's on in Hobart this weekend will give you plenty of reasons to leave the house.

-A weekend in Hobart is packed with exciting food, vibrant spaces, and scenic road trips – and summer is the perfect time to dive in!
-While it’s easy to want to retreat indoors, the Tasmanian capital really comes alive when the weather warms up, offering a dynamic mix of culture, adventure, and flavour.
+A weekend in Hobart is packed with exciting food, vibrant spaces, and scenic road trips – and autumn is the perfect time to dive in!
+While it’s easy to want to retreat indoors, the Tasmanian capital really comes alive when the leaves start to turn, offering a dynamic mix of culture, adventure, and flavour.

-From art exhibitions at MONA to outdoor adventures, creative workshops, and buzzing boat festivals, there’s no shortage of things to do.
-So slip on your sunnies, embrace the sun, and join us as we guide you through all the best happenings in Hobart this weekend!
+From art exhibitions at MONA to Anzac Day dawn services, epic stage shows, and quintessential markets, there’s no shortage of things to do.
+So slip on your comfiest shoes, embrace the crisp air, and join us as we guide you through all the best happenings in Hobart this long weekend.

 FRIDAY FUN: Street Eats @ Franko